dbk3r/wp-yadb/README.md

 ## INSTALL

 - clone repo to ../wp-content/plugins/ folder
-- or grab a current [test-version-v0.13] and install through your WP Admin Plugin-Side (/wp/wp-admin/plugins.php)
+- or grab a current [test-version-v0.13] and install through your WP Admin Plugin-Side (/wp/wp-admin/plugins.php), or unzip to /wp-content/plugins/ folder
 - activate plugin (/wp/wp-admin/plugins.php)